Billing Terms & Definitions

 The amount a patient’s insurance pays for treatment.
 This amount will not include any deductibles, coinsurance, co-payments or charges for non-covered services.

 Many health insurance companies require patients to obtain permission before receiving hospital treatment.
 This is called the approval, authorization or certification process.
-Patients must be familiar with their insurance company’s authorizations requirements.
-Failure to follow the insurance company’s protocols may result in substantial costs.

 This portion of the hospital payment is the patient’s/guarantor’s responsibility.
 This amount is determined by their insurance policy and is usually based on a percentage.